Using ASP.NET to Prompt a User to Save When Leaving a Page

 in the article Using a Custom Base Class for your ASP.NET Page's Code-Behind Classes.

-The MonitorChanges() method's first task is to create an array that contains the client-side IDs
+method's first task is to create an array that contains the client-side ID

 of the input form fields to watch.
-This is done by creating two arrays: monitorChangesIDs, which holds the
+This is done by creating two arrays: monitorChangesIDs

 code, which we'll examine in a bit.)